ZeusWPI/zauth/README.md

     This will also run the migrations.

+6. Run `npm run build` to compile the css assets. \
+   When working on the stylesheets, you can run `npm run watch` to automatically recompile them on every change.

-6. You can start the server with `cargo run`.
+7. You can now start the server with `cargo run`.
 If you want to create an admin user you can start it with the `ZAUTH_ADMIN_PASSWORD` environment variable:

     ```shell script
     ZAUTH_ADMIN_PASSWORD=adminadmin cargo run